1andyhopper/nita/docs/step-by-step-nita-project.md

    ```

   **Modify Roles and Hosts**:

-   - The role `junos_common` is currently utilized for all hosts under the `switches` category.
-If the new environment does not use firewalls, you can comment out or remove these related sections.
+   - The role `junos_common` is currently utilised for all hosts under the `switches` category.
+If the new environment does not use firewalls, you can comment/remove these related sections.
    - **To comment out sections**: Add `#` at the beginning of the line.
 This tells Ansible to ignore those lines during execution.
    - **To remove a role**: Simply delete the corresponding entry from the `roles:` list.

    #### Example of Updated `sites.yaml`

    After modifications for a static route setup, the `sites.yaml` might look like this (_note the new section at the bottom of the file_):

    ```yaml